wamp-proto/wamp-proto/rfc/text/basic/bp_rpc_calling_and_invocation.md

 ### YIELD

-If the *Callee* is able to successfully process and finish the execution of the call, it answers by sending a `YIELD` message to the *Dealer*:
+If the Callee is able to successfully process and finish the execution of the call, it answers by sending a `YIELD` message to the Dealer:

 {align="left"}
         [YIELD, INVOCATION.Request|id, Options|dict]